 - Devote a minimum of 24 hours per week to their art.

 - Make a financial commitment to their practice and seek their primary income from their artistic work.

 - Are enrolled in, or have recently graduated from, a related degree/diploma program.

 As long as you self-identify as an emerging artist you CAN apply if:

-- You are over 35 years of age
+- You are under 35 years of age

 - You have been showcased outside of Canada